richmahn/en_tn/1co/front/intro.md

 * "and if I give my body to be burned."
 (13:3) Most versions, including the ULB and UDB, read in this way.
 However, some versions prefer, "and if I give my body so that I might boast."
 * "But if anyone does not recognize this, let him not be recognized."
 (14:38) Most versions read in this way.
 However, some older versions read, "But if anyone is ignorant of this, let him be ignorant."

-In the case of passages that newer versions often leave out, it is not wrong for translators to include them, especially if older Bible versions in their region include them.
-If these passages are translated, they should be put inside square brackets ([]) to indicate that they were probably not original to the Book of 1 Corinthians.
+Translators are advised not to translate the passages that new translation of the Bible leave out.
+However, if in the translators' region there are older Bible versions that have one or more of the passages, the translators can include them.
+If they are translated, they should be put inside square brackets ([]) to indicate that they were probably not original to 1 Corinthians.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])